- This event has passed.

 He received two minor wounds at Gettysburg prior to his severe wounding at the Second Battle of Petersburg on June 18, 1864 which led Lt.
 General Ulysses S. Grant to promote Chamberlain to brigadier general.
 Once recovered, he returned to duty in the spring of 1865 for the Battle of Lewis’s Farm where Chamberlain was nearly captured and wounded again.
 He survived and went on to preside over the parade of the Confederate forces at Appomattox Court House on April 12, 1865.

 Chamberlain’s post-war life saw him return to Maine on a tide of popularity and serving four one-year terms as Governor.
 He also returned to Bowdoin College now as it’s president until retiring from ill health.
 There were additional pursuits in law and business but, his old wound from Petersburg plagued him for the remainder of his life.
 Six surgeries failed to ease his condition and Chamberlain died in Portland, Maine in 1914.
 One of the same two surgeons who fifty years earlier, had tended to his wounds at Petersburg was by his side.

-The special exhibit is included with regular daily admission during normal operating hours.
+The special exhibit runs through November 29, 2020 and is included with regular daily admission during normal operating hours.